telerik/maui-docs/controls/templatedpicker/templatedpicker-getting-started.md

 	</telerikInput:RadTemplatedPicker.SelectorTemplate>
 </telerikInput:RadTemplatedPicker>
  ```

-2. Add the referenced *ColorViewModel* which holds the collection with the predefined colors:
+1. Add the referenced `ColorViewModel`, which holds the collection with the predefined colors:

  ```C#
  public class ColorViewModel : NotifyPropertyChangedBase